vjelic/TheRock-glog-fork/docs/development/development_guide.md

 - `component+build`: Runs the component's build stage.
 - `component+configure`: Runs the component's configure stage.
 - `component+expunge`: Completely removes all intermediate files for the component.
-- `component+stage`: Performs component installation to the `stage/` directory.
+- `component+stage`: Performs component installation to the `stage/` and `dist/` directories.
-- `component+dist`: Assembles the component's `dist/` directory from its `stage/` directory and the `stage/` directories of all of its runtime dependencies.
+- `component+dist`: Generates all artifacts and distributions that depend on files from the component project.